Folkestone power station: History

 Folkestone Corporation applied in 1896 for a provisional order under the Electric Lighting Acts to generate and supply electricity to Borough of Folkestone.
 The Folkestone Electric Lighting Order 1896 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 1) Act 1896 (59 & 60 Vict. c. lxxxii).
 The Folkestone Electricity Supply Company Limited was formed on 26 March 1897 to acquire the Folkestone Electric Lighting Order.
 The company built the power station with a capital of £50,000 in Morehall, Folkestone.
-It was commissioned in 1898.
+It was commissioned in 1898 and consisted of three Davey-Paxman boilers powering three Peache engines driving one of 246 HP and two 120 HP driving Parker dynamos.
+A second 246 HP set was added in 1899.

 A major upgrade was undertaken in 1922–26.

 In 1929 the County of London Electric Supply Company acquired a majority shareholding in the Folkestone Electricity Supply Company Limited.
 This was part of a wider policy of acquisitions.
 Between 1918 and 1936 the County of London Company acquired 14 other electricity companies.
 It was able to consolidate development over a large area of south east England through its Kent Power Company subsidiary.

 The British electricity supply industry was nationalised in 1948 under the provisions of the Electricity Act 1947 (10 & 11 Geo.
 6. c.
 54).
 The Folkestone electricity undertaking was abolished, ownership of Folkestone power station was vested in the British Electricity Authority, and subsequently the Central Electricity Authority and the Central Electricity Generating Board (CEGB).
 At the same time the electricity distribution and sales responsibilities of the Folkestone electricity undertaking were transferred to the South Eastern Electricity Board (SEEBOARD).

 Folkestone power station was closed in 1960.